Legitimation: Audience-based view

 Sociologists and organizational ecologists have shown that legitimation originates from consensus among certain agents (an audience) on which features and behaviors of an actor (a candidate) should be viewed as appropriate and desirable within a widespread system of social codes.
 An audience-based theory of legitimation posits that various social audiences develop expectations about what organizations can or should do and accordingly evaluate organizational action.
 Candidate organizations that pass the code test are legitimated in the social environment.
 One of the consequences is that they enjoy greater survival.

 Early elaborations of this idea include attempts to understand the variations of codes across different audiences; the impact of code violation on organizational performance; the role of the network connecting social actors and their audiences in shaping the formation and operation of social codes.

 Family law

 Legitimation can also be used as a legal term where a father of a child born out of wedlock becomes the child's legal father.
 Prior to legitimation, the child is said to be illegitimate.
-Once a child has been legitimated, he or she is entitled to such benefits as ordained by law as he or she would if that man had been married to the child's mother at the time of the child's birth.
+Legitimated children are entitled to such benefits as ordained by law as they would if that man had been married to the child's mother at the time of the child's birth.
 (Some benefits are still withheld under various systems, such as the British peerage.)
 The father is responsible for providing support to the child and the child is entitled to inherit from the father.

 While legitimation can be as simple as a statement by the father, in some jurisdictions the father must officially recognise the child.
 This option is typically also available to non-biological fathers ("social fathers").